eleclib/DE-BugList/README.md

 # DE-BugList

 From Oldest to Newest in #bug-reports channel on AIScripters\
-NOTE: The bugs listed have not been re-checked for being resolved, some may have been fixed while others may not have been
+NOTE: The bugs listed have not fully been re-checked for being resolved, some may have been fixed while others may not have been.
+This list is pending.

-Number of Listed Found Bugs since Dec 28, 2021: 51\
+Number of Found Bugs since Dec 28, 2021: 60\
+Number of Bugs unchecked since then: 57\
-Number of Listed Found Bugs fixed since then: ??\
+Number of Bugs fixed since then: 2\
-Number of Listed Found Bugs broken still since then: ??\
+Number of Bugs broken since then: 0\
+Number of Bugs as "Won't Fix": 1\
+Percentage of Bugs fixed: ??%\
+Percentage of Bugs broken: ??%\
-Percentage of Bugs fixed (reported to fixed): ??%
+Percentage of Bugs "Won't Fix": ??%

 ...\
-WIP\
+CHECKED\
 ...

-- ai cant up-find-remote wild-camel
+- [Won't Fix] AI unable to up-find-remote wild-camel/wild-camel-class
+- [Fixed] up-get-fact / up-get-focus-fact / up-get-target-fact / up-get-player-fact   don't return true
+- [Fixed] counting buildings (dynamically) does not include pending

+...\
+IN PROGRESS\
+...

+...\
+PENDING\
+...

 - unit assistance cant be disabled between sn-safe-town-size and sn-maximum-town-size
 - object-data-target-id only return -1 when units in formation with action-patrol or action-attack-move even when they are attacking enemy's object
 - cant queue techs one after another, only a tech and a unit (fixed?)